michaelkirschbaum/machine/README.md

-# Non-Deterministic Pushdown Automata Emulator
+# Nondeterministic Pushdown Automata Emulator

 The emulator is built using the 'make' command.
 The format for the executable is './NPDA <input file name>'.